Force Multiplier Math

 This is what makes life feel weird sometimes.
 You see people who are less capable cruising past you, and you assume something must be rigged.
 It is.
 It’s rigged by the math.
 Because a person with average skills, in a strong environment, with decent guidance, will outperform a solo genius in a fog every time.
 Multiplication punishes the weak link.
 If any part is close to zero, the whole output tanks.
 The guy you think is lucky might just be aligned.

+5 × 7 × 6 = 210.
 However, 10 × 10 × 0 = 0.

-The model is multiplication because the three variables — mentor, lever, and compounder — are not interchangeable and do not stack linearly.
+This is multiplication, not addition, because the three variables — mentor, lever, and compounder — are not interchangeable and do not stack linearly.
 A strong lever used in a poor environment without any guidance will not get you very far.
 Likewise, even the best mentor can't create momentum if the person they’re helping has no skill to shape and nowhere meaningful to apply it.
 Multiplication captures the fragility of neglect and the power of alignment.
 If any part is near zero, the whole system loses force.
 The math works because life is not generous with wasted effort.
 It rewards those who connect capability, direction, and environment.
 That is what the model is trying to measure.
 Not how hard you are working, but how well the parts are working together.

 Thomas is not the exception.
 He’s the rule.
 If you’ve ever felt stuck without a clear reason, you’re probably doing some version of this math too.